What is Cloud Infrastructure Entitlement Management?

 Over-Privileged Access: CIEM solutions can identify overly permissive access, ensuring that users and services have only the minimum required privileges, and reducing the risk of unauthorized access.

-Identity Proliferation: With the rise of cloud services and automation, organizations often struggle to manage the sheer number of identities, including users, service accounts, and automated processes.
+Identity Proliferation: With the rise of cloud services and automation, organizations often struggle to manage the sheer number of identities, including users, service accounts, and automated processes, which can lead to situations where 15% of resources in a tech stack go unaccessed for 90 days.
 CIEM helps centralize and manage these identities, making it easier to handle access control.

 Lack of Visibility: Organizations often lack a comprehensive view of who has access to what resources.
 CIEM tools provide visibility into access patterns and entitlements across the cloud environment, helping organizations understand their access landscape.